MarkusvonStaden/Subjectivity-Analysis/README.md

 # Numbers

-All trainings combined took about 45 Compute Units on a Google Colab Pro Instance with a Tesla T4 GPU.
+All trainings and iterations combined took about 45 Compute Units on a Google Colab Pro Instance with a Tesla T4 GPU.
 This is equivalent to 25 hours of training time.
 The Dataset contains 7010 movie summaries and 7010 reviews consisting of 136484 Sentences combined.